sumanacharya/country-list-and-documentation/country-list/README.md

 # Country list

 This project is a React application that utilizes TypeScript to provide a user-friendly interface for viewing details of countries.
-It leverages the REST Countries API to fetch and display country-specific information.
+It uses the REST Countries API to fetch and display country-specific information.

 ## Features